tuw-robotics/tuw_people_detection/README.md

   Depth based people detection for Intel RealSense Cameras

 * darknet_ros ([darknet_ros](https://github.com/tuw-robotics/darknet_ros)):
   ROS interface for the YOLO object detector.
-The `master` branch directly uses camera depth data to obtain a 3D position of the detected person.
-The branch `devel-gp` contains a version which relies on a ground plane estimate to obtain a 3D position.
+Provides an option for monocular detection and depth estimation through a TF based ground plane (at base_link) using the `rwth_ground_plane` package.
+If depth information from the camera is available the detector can use it directly (providing `monocular:=false`.